roamBo/TinySTL/README.md

 # TinySTL
 2025.3.21
-This is my first project of c++STL.
+This is my first project of c++STL and also it is my c++ study notes.
 Comments and suggestions are most welcome!

 ## Directory